-Sydney Opera House
+Australia Day Concert at the Sydney Opera House

 There will be plenty of crowds at the Opera House for the Australia Day concert featuring Guy Sebastian, Tina Area and Dami Im.
 Tickets are free and available from Jan 16th from this site.
 If you don’t manage to get a ticket, it might be best to steer clear 🙂

+From 3 pm it’s time for the grown-ups program with DJs and live performances.
 The fireworks show will run from 9-9.15pm

 Victoria Park – Yabun Festival

-For more information check the official website
+For more information check the official website.

 If you prefer to stay outside the city centre, I would recommend checking out one of these great local events.

 Cronulla – The program kicks off at 1 pm with Aussie Music from 4 pm.
 Highlights include; Christine Anu, Rai Thistlethwayte (Thirsty Merc), and Mark Vincent.
 Firework show at 9 pm.
 More information

 Enmore Park – Inner West Council are hosting a family picnic with lots of free activities from 3 pm and live entertainment from 4 pm.
 Mental as Anything will perform at 7.45pm and fireworks at 8:45 pm.
 Full program here

 Dee Why Beach – Australia Day Breakfast – The fun starts From 7 am with BBQ breakfast, Thong throwing competitions and more